skullitzer/python-final-project-2024/proposal.md

 Generate shopping lists based on meal plans, with quantities calculated from recipe scaling.
 Combine ingredient amounts from multiple recipes.
-Nutritional Information Calculation

-Fetch nutritional details for recipes using a nutritional API.
-Analyze daily or weekly meal plans for calorie and macronutrient intake.
-Recipe Scaling Functionality

 Scale recipes up or down based on the number of servings needed.
 Automatically adjust ingredient quantities.